GoogleCloudPlatform/serverless-sample-tester/README.md

 default Cloud Run region can be set by setting the `run/region` gcloud property.

 ### README parsing
-If you'd like, make sure to include the following comment code tag immediately preceding code blocks to customize how the program should build and deploy your sample:
+If you'd like, make sure to include the following comment code tag in your README to customize how the program should build and deploy your sample:

 ```text
 [//]: # ({sst-run-unix})